 - 1. All events commence on Saturday.

 - 2. Double banking as necessary.
 Method of play depends on number of entries.

 - 3. Time limit at discretion of Manager.

 - 4. Players report to Manager by 8:15am.

-- 5. Players compete in the division corresponding to their handicap at the close of entries but play on current handicap.
+- Players compete in the division corresponding to their handicap at the close of entries but play on current handicap.

 - 6. Dawson International Balls.

-- 7. Hoops set to largest balls plus $1/{16}$ inch.
+- 7. Hoops set to largest balls plus 1/16 inch.

-Entry form can be found on Otago Croquet website. www.sporty.co.nz/otagocroquet
+Further information can be found on Otago Croquet website: www.sporty.co.nz/otagocroquet